apptainer/singularity-userdocs/fakeroot.rst

 If your user account is configured with valid ``subuid`` and ``subgid`` mappings you work as a fake root user inside a container by using the ``--fakeroot`` or ``-f`` option.

-The ``--fakeroot`` option is available with the following singularity commands:
+The ``--fakeroot`` option is available with the following apptainer commands:

   - ``shell``
   - ``exec``